G-Research/ParquetSharp/docs/guides/VisitorPatterns.md

 ## ILogicalColumnReaderVisitor<TReturn>

-The `ILogicalColumnReaderVisitor<TReturn>` interface is invoked for logical readers (high-level typed readers).
+The @ParquetSharp.ILogicalColumnReaderVisitor`1 interface is invoked for logical readers (high-level typed readers).
 Use this when you need to read data from columns of unknown types.

 ### Example: Convert columns to strings